msuhanov/regf/Windows registry file format specification.md

 In the general case, the first transaction log file is used to recover a dirty hive.
 Before Windows 8, if a primary file contains an invalid base block (i.e. it has a wrong *Checksum*), and the first transaction log file doesn't contain a valid backup copy of a base block (or, if this copy of a base block is valid, it doesn't contain a matching *Last written timestamp*, i.e. this transaction log file can't be applied to a dirty hive, see above), and the second transaction log file contains a valid backup copy of a base block with a mismatching *Last written timestamp* and a more recent log of dirty data than the first transaction log file (according to the *Last written timestamp* fields of the backup copies of a base block in these files), then the second transaction log file is used to recover a dirty hive.

-Such a recovery algorithm is extremely ineffective, because it doesn't use the second transaction log file unless a base block of a primary file is invalid, and this base block is likely to be valid, because an error when writing a base block to a primary file in the beginning of a write operation will not trigger the switch to the second transaction log file, so the most probable event triggering this switch is a write error when storing a dirty data in a primary file, that is likely to leave a valid base block in a primary file (the mid-update state).
+Such a recovery algorithm is extremely ineffective, because it doesn't use the second transaction log file unless a base block of a primary file is invalid, and this base block is likely to be valid, because an error when writing a base block to a primary file in the beginning of a write operation will not trigger the switch to the second transaction log file, so the most probable event triggering this switch is a write error when storing dirty data in a primary file, that is likely to leave a valid base block in a primary file (the mid-update state).

 In Windows 8, the second transaction log file is used to recover a dirty hive when the conditions mentioned above are met, with the following exceptions: the second transaction log file is used even if a base block of a primary file is valid, the second transaction log file is used even if its backup copy of a base block has a matching *Last written timestamp*.
 The new algorithm is much more sound.